Viktoria8888/Basic-Math-Tool/README.md

  2) Generates a graph of a polynomial in a specified range based on user input from GUI.

- 3) Determines the maximum and minimum global values.
+ 3) Determines the maximum and minimum global values (rounded to 3 decimal places).

  4) Returns all the polynomial roots in expanded form within a given range and with a given approximation.